Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-Luckily in Arizona, a lot of companies have done away with gender differences for married individuals by charging the same rates for both males and females.
-Companies like Allstate F&C, and State Farm Mutual charge the same rates for married individuals.
+Luckily, in Arizona, many companies have eliminated gender differences for married individuals by charging the same rates for both males and females.
+Companies like Allstate F&C and State Farm Mutual charge the same rates for married individuals.
 Age, however, still plays a large factor in the insurance rate.

-Where you live in Arizona can affect your car insurance rates as well.
-We’ve gone through and collected data on car insurance rates by ZIP code.
+Where you live in Arizona can also affect your car insurance rates.
+We’ve collected data on car insurance rates by ZIP code.

 Check the lists below to see where your ZIP code falls!